CocoaPods/guides.cocoapods.org/source/making/specs-and-specs-repo.html.md

 ## How do I update an existing Pod?

-1. Create your Spec as described described above.
+1. Create your Podspec as described described above.
 2. Run `pod spec lint` to check for errors.
-3. Submit your Spec to Trunk with `pod trunk push NAME.podspec`
+3. Submit your Podspec to Trunk with `pod trunk push NAME.podspec`

 ## How do I get my library on CocoaDocs?